B41D-E/B41D-E/README.md

 I'm currently working on gaining knowledge from a beginner start point.

-i'm looking for beginner exercises to help with becoming proficient on GitHub.
+I'm looking for beginner exercises to help with becoming proficient on GitHub.

 <!--
 **B41D-E/B41D-E** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.